-Incentive Compensation Plan (ICP) awards are aligned with our performance: We maintain a consistent pay for performance approach to setting ICP targets and payouts over time have reflected this philosophy.
-The past four years illustrate the consistent application of this philosophy.
+Incentive Compensation Plan (ICP) awards are aligned with our performance: We maintain a consistent pay-for-performance approach to setting ICP targets and payouts over time have reflected this philosophy.
+The past five years illustrate the consistent application of this philosophy.
 In fiscal 2009, we did not make any ICP awards because we did not meet our financial goals, due in a large part, to the global economic recession.
 ICP awards were above target in fiscal 2010 and fiscal 2011 because we significantly exceeded our financial goals in those years.
-ICP awards are below target for fiscal 2012 despite record sales and earnings per share because we did not meet the goals set at the beginning of the year for a target payout.
+Despite record sales and earnings per share for fiscal 2012 and 2013, we did not meet all the goals set at the beginning of those years for a target payout.
+Therefore ICP awards were below target for fiscal 2012 and near target for fiscal 2013.